iposton/node-app/README.md

 # Node.js App with Express Framework and Jade Template Engine [![Code Climate](https://codeclimate.com/github/iposton/node-app/badges/gpa.svg)](https://codeclimate.com/github/iposton/node-app)

-This app allows you to register user inforamtion that is displayed in a view after submit is clicked.
+This app allows you to register user information that is displayed in a view after submit is clicked.
 The data is stored in MongoDB.

 <h3>To run this app locally</h3>
 <ul>